 After fitting your coving, you may need to fill the joins to make them less visible.
 Your coving can then be painted either in a plain colour, or possibly you could create a focal point by painting the coving and adding touches of gold highlights, as your taste dictates.

-The same techniques above can be applied for wooden coving.
+The same techniques above can be applied to help you make the most out of your wooden Victorian coving.
 The advantages of using wooden coving is that it is lighter to use, not messy and can be simply screwed in place.
 Wooden coving is easier to use if you have a very complicated job on your hands such as a curved wall as perfectly illustrated in the picture below.
 If you wish to fit coving around a curve, you'll need to chop the coving into narrow "slices" and then arrange them around the curve.
 The gaps in between the slices can then be filled and painted giving a perfect finish.
 You should expect some shrinkage over time as the wood ages and seasons so cracks may appear in the paint.
 This can simply be refilled and painted over.